ontio/ontology-java-sdk/docs/en/asset.md

 ## Data structure

 `address` Base58 encoded account address

 `label` Name of account

-`isDefault`Indicates whether the account is the default `lock`  Indicates whether the account is locked by the client user(s).
-Locked accounts can't spend `algorithm` Name of the encryption algorithm used `parameters` Encryption parameters
+`isDefault`Indicates whether the account is the default

+`lock`  Indicates whether the account is locked by the client user - Locked accounts can't spend

+`algorithm` Name of the encryption algorithm used

+`parameters` Encryption parameters

 `curve` Elliptic curve used

-`key` NEP-2 private key - whose value can be null in case of read-only or non-standard addresses `contract` Smart contract hash - whose value can be null in case of read-only addresses `encAlg` Private key encryption algorithm name - fixed at aes-256-ctr `salt` Private key decryption salt
+`key` NEP-2 private key - whose value can be null in case of read-only or non-standard addresses

+`contract` Smart contract hash - whose value can be null in case of read-only addresses

+`encAlg` Private key encryption algorithm name - fixed at aes-256-ctr

+`salt` Private key decryption salt

-`extra` Extra information stored by client developer - value can be null `signatureScheme` `signatureScheme` Signature scheme used for transaction signatures.
+`extra` Extra information stored by client developer - value can be null

+`signatureScheme` `signatureScheme` Signature scheme used for transaction signatures

-`hash` Hash algorithm for derived privateKey.
+`hash` Hash algorithm for derived privateKey
+<p><br>

+##### Example Account class:
 ```
 public class Account {
     public String label = "";